deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table summarizes the two main experiments used in the paper to test for introspection in LLMs, outlining the setup and evidence for each.
+> The table summarizes two main experiments to test for introspection in LLMs: self-prediction beats cross-prediction and self-predictions track changes in ground-truth behavior.

 {{< table-caption >}}